 Savoy Cabbage

+Savoy cabbage is curly with deeply ridged deep green leaves.
 It’s crispy and crunchier when compared to other types of cabbages.

+Savoy cabbage is an excellent source of vitamin C, vitamin A, and fiber.
 It’s also a great source of manganese, folate, vitamin B6, potassium, and omega-3 fatty acids.

 Purple Cabbage (or Red Cabbage)

-It is identical to green cabbage except for its color and moist-looking leaves.
+Purple cabbage has dark red, purple-colored leaves.
+It’s identical to green cabbage except for its color and moist-looking leaves.

-Its dark leaves signify the presence of a higher level of anthocyanins, an antioxidant that is specifically found in red cabbage and has extraordinary health benefits.
+Its dark leaves signify the presence of a higher level of anthocyanins, an antioxidant specifically found in red cabbage with extraordinary health benefits.
+For guinea pigs, purple cabbage is the healthiest of all types of cabbage as it’s high in fiber, vitamin C, and anthocyanins.

 Sweetheart Cabbage

-It is a leafy green vegetable that’s rich in vitamin K, vitamin C, and folates.
+Sweetheart cabbage is sweeter and softer compared to green cabbage.
+It’s a leafy green vegetable rich in vitamin K, vitamin C, and folates.

 Chinese Cabbage

 Chinese cabbage has a large head with tightly packed green leaves.
+It’s low in calories and rich in vitamin C, folic acid, and vitamin B.

-There are two other types of Chinese Cabbage namely Napa Cabbage and Bok Choy Cabbage.
+It’s a good choice for your guinea pig’s diet, but you should feed it only in minimum quantities.
+There are two other types of Chinese Cabbage: Napa Cabbage and Bok Choy Cabbage.

-Is Cabbage Safe For Guinea Pigs?
+Is Cabbage Safe for Guinea Pigs?

-Lowers Risk Of Cancers
+Lowers Risk of Cancers

-A diet that is rich in Vitamin C can lower the risk of certain cancers.
+We all know about the benefits of Vitamin C and how it can protect against cancers.
+A diet rich in Vitamin C can lower the risk of certain cancers.

 Helps Digestion

-Cabbage helps in improving digestion because it contains insoluble fiber.
+Cabbage helps improve digestion because it contains insoluble fiber.
+It also helps relieve constipation and maintain a healthy digestive system.

-The presence of fiber enables the release of toxins through stool.
+The fiber enables the release of toxins through stool.
+As a low-calorie vegetable with many nutrients, cabbage is a great dietary supplement.

 Brain Health

-It helps in enhancing memory and also optimize blood flow to the brain.
+Cabbage is also beneficial for keeping your guinea pig’s brain healthy.
+It helps enhance memory and optimize blood flow to the brain.

 Heart Health

-The increased amount of polyphenol in cabbage might also reduce the risk of cardiovascular disease by prohibiting platelet buildup and also reducing blood pressure.
+The anthocyanins in red cabbage that help protect against cancer also prevent inflammation that may lead to heart disease.
+The increased amount of polyphenol in cabbage might reduce the risk of cardiovascular disease by prohibiting platelet buildup and reducing blood pressure.

 Anti-Inflammatory Properties

-Cabbage is anti-inflammatory as it contains a compound named Sulforaphane, which helps in reducing inflammation.
+Cabbage is anti-inflammatory as it contains a compound named Sulforaphane, which helps reduce inflammation.
+Consuming cabbage helps reduce irritation, allergies, and various skin disorders.

 Healthy Bones

 Cabbage has a good amount of vitamins present in it.
+Vitamin K-rich foods help strengthen bones, cartilage, ligaments, and muscles.

 Are There Risks When Feeding Cabbage to Guinea Pigs?